 You can download the new booklet here or from the front of the website.

-Students at Ormiston Forge Academy have swapped their uniforms for jeans on Jeans for Genes Day today and raised a huge amount of money for a genetic disorder charity.
+Students at Ormiston Forge Academy have swapped their uniforms for ‘something red’ on Valentines day and raised a huge amount of money for a blood cancer charity.

 The academy in Cradley Heath welcomed Geoff Thomas, former England footballer and blood cancer survivor, to their Prize Giving ceremony last year.
 The students decided to hold a non-uniform day as a way of thanking Geoff for his time.
 Students and staff who wore ‘something red’ donated money to do so, resulting in a grand total of £780 being donated to Leukaemia & Lymphoma Research.

 Leukaemia & Lymphoma Research is a leading UK charity dedicated to improving the lives of patients with all types of blood cancer, including leukaemia, lymphoma and myeloma.
 Cathy Gilman, Chief Executive at Leukaemia & Lymphoma Research, said: “We’d like to say a huge thank you to all the pupils and staff at Ormiston Forge Academy for organising such a fantastic fundraising day for Leukaemia & Lymphoma Research.
 The money raised from their Non-Uniform Day will help make a real difference to the lives of patients with blood cancers like leukaemia, lymphoma and myeloma.”